Learn to Like Yourself Today

-Many people focus on love, loving self and loving others.
-Since many people have some crazy ideas about love stemming from childhood and passed down old ideas, we want to focus on liking yourself first.
+Many people focus on love, loving self, and loving others.
+Since many people have some crazy ideas about love stemming from childhood and passed down old ideas, we want to focus on liking ourselves first.
 Because the mind has a hard time grasping the idea of love.
 Thoughts such as If my parents loved me, why did they do… fill in the blank.
 If my spouse loved me, then why did this happen or that happen.
 You get the idea.
-The idea of love is a very confusing concept .
+The idea of love is a very confusing concept.
 So let’s focus on liking oneself first.
 Love can come later.
 When you like the person you are, making life choices becomes easier because you trust your own judgment.
 You recognize that you have the power to create whatever it is that you want for yourself and your family.
 You acknowledge that you only want to create and attract healthy, loving things in your life.
 You only want to create a life that supports yourself and your goals, dreams, etc.

 Try these strategies to raise your self-esteem and learn to like yourself: